Date: 2 January 2016. Getting Betsy

 way to immediately shut down the engine quickly.

 At present if I just let the fuel go into a container she runs.
 She

 runs quiet too.
 I put down the decks while she was running and the

 noise was not too bad.
-I could hear the VHF radio and that's
+I could hear the VHF radio and that is

 important to me.
-At some point in the future I'll consider
+At some point in the future I will consider

 installing sound barriers.